eshnil2000/CarND-Vehicle-Detection/README.md

 ### 3. Feature extraction after normalization
 Next, I applied feature extraction on all the images, converted images into rows of image feature vectors.
 Each feature vector consists of HOG features calculated on all 3 channels, Y, Cr, Cb, and then appended together to make 1 long feature vector.
+To enhance accuracy of SVC, I added in Spatial & Color Histogram features as well.
+This improved accuracy of SVC from 97.7% to over 99%, which got rid of several noisy False Positives in the video detection pipeline.

 ```
 car_features = extract_features(cars, color_space=color_space, spatial_size=spatial_size,